-- Make affordable, high-quality food readily available to the rural and urban poor by boosting agricultural productivity and enhancing the nutritional quality of staple crops.
+- Providing high-quality and safe food to consumers by boosting productivity and enhancing the nutritional quality of crops

-- Promote rural income growth by making smallholder agriculture more competitive and market oriented through improvements in agricultural value chains.
+- Making smallholder agriculture more competitive, inclusive, and market oriented through improvements in agricultural value chains and sustainable practices

 - Scaling up investments in agriculture and agro-ecosystem sustainability by enabling policy decisions.